lab10-coop/streaming-token-contracts/README.md

 ## About

-This repository contains example implementations of Streamable Tokens (TODO: link to proposed standard).
+This repository contains example implementations of Streaming Tokens (TODO: link to proposed standard).

 ## Background